MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-reference/index.md

 The **configuredatabase** Ant task creates the relational databases that are used by MobileFirst Server administration service, MobileFirst Server live update service, MobileFirst Server push service, MobileFirst runtime, and the Application Center services.
 This Ant task configures a relational database through the following actions:

 * Checks whether the MobileFirst tables exist and creates them if necessary.
-* If the tables exist for an older version of IBM MobileFirst™ Platform Foundation, migrates them to the current version.
+* If the tables exist for an older version of IBM MobileFirst Foundation, migrates them to the current version.
-* If the tables exist for the current version of IBM MobileFirst Platform Foundation, does nothing.
+* If the tables exist for the current version of IBM MobileFirst Foundation, does nothing.

 In addition, if one of the following conditions is met: